Wacky-Mole/WackysDatabase/README.md

 - You will need to reference https://valheim-modding.github.io/Jotunn/data/objects/item-list.html for Prefab names.
 Thank you JVL team
 - While in game press F5 to open the game console then type help for more informations.
 To enable console for valheim - launch options add "-console"

-wackydb_reload  - Primary way to reload all the Json files in wackysDatabase folder
+wackydb_reload  - Primary way to reload all the YML files in wackysDatabase folder.  </br> Can now be done remotely by an admin client

-wackydb_dump [item/recipe/piece] [ItemName] - dump individual preloaded object to log

-wackydb_dump_all  - writes a dump log file for all previously loaded info.
-May or may not work with clones. (doesn't work on multiplayer)

-wackydb_save_recipe [ItemName] - saves a Recipe Json in wackysDatabase Recipe Folder
+wackydb_save_recipe [ItemName] - saves a Recipe YML in wackysDatabase Recipe Folder

-wackydb_save_piece [ItemName] - saves a Piece for easy editing in Json (piecehammer only works for clones)
+wackydb_save_piece [ItemName] - saves a Piece YML in wackysDatabase Piece Folder

-wackydb_save_item [ItemName] - saves a Item Json in wackysDatabase Item Folder
+wackydb_save_item [ItemName] - saves a Item YML in wackysDatabase Item Folder

+wackydb_all_items - saves all items in game into wackyDatabase-BulkYML

+wackydb_all_recipes - saves all recipes in game in wackyDatabase-BulkYML

+wackydb_all_pieces [Hammer] [Optionally: Category] - Use 'Hammer' for default, should work with other modded hammers. </br>
+You can optionally set what category to only get like 'Misc' </br>
+- wackydb_all_pieces Hammer Misc

+wackydb_se_all - Gets almost all SE_Effects in game, will get modded Effects (be careful)\ Will save all into the Effects folder

+wackydb_se [effectname] - get a singular effect will save in effect folder.

 wackydb_help -- commands